InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/principles.md

 ## Story

 Early experiments in an organisation have shown that open source collaboration best practices can be beneficial.
-The goal now is to move the initiative to teams and individuals lacking a deep background in open source.
+The next step now is to move the initiative to teams and individuals lacking a deep background in open source.

 The goal now is to clearly communicate the goals of the InnerSource initiative